Cybersecurity: State Needs to Expeditiously Implement Risk Management and Other Key Practices

 The Secretary of State should direct the CIO to develop and maintain a department-wide risk profile that prioritizes the department's most significant risks, including the areas of exposure and threats that State identified, consistent with federal requirements.
 (Recommendation 1)

-Department of State The Secretary of State should direct the CIO to ensure that system security plans for the two systems we identified are updated at least annually as required by department policies.
-(Recommendation 4)
+The State Department concurred with this recommendation.
+In fiscal year 2025 we verified that State, in response to our recommendation, ensured that system security plans for the two systems we identified were updated at least annually as required by department policies.

 Priority Rec.